 Government Investigations & White Collar Defense Alert | 04.22.20

 Government investigations & White Collar Defense Alert | 04.15.20

 Government Investigations & White Collar Defense Alert | 11.20.18

 12.16.20 | Virtual Event

 In 2015, Hannah received a pro bono award from the Lawyers’ Committee for Civil Rights and Economic Justice for commitment to public service.
 Hannah received the 2014 Outstanding Pro Bono Mentor Award from the Political Asylum/Immigration Representation Project.

 Hannah currently serves on FDLI’s Enforcement, Litigation, and Compliance Conference Planning Committee, a position she has held since 2018.

 Hannah is a member of the Boston Bar Association and formerly co-chaired its Immigration Asylum Committee.

 Hannah has significant experience representing pro bono asylum clients.
 She has represented clients from Cameroon, Rwanda, Uganda, Nepal, Syria and the Dominican Republic in matters before the Boston Asylum Office and the Boston Immigration Court.
 Hannah was also a volunteer attorney for the Clemency Project 2014 initiative.

-Hannah is also a two-time Boston Marathon finisher, having successfully completed the 2016 and 2017 Boston Marathons on behalf of the Political Asylum/Immigration Representation Project.
+Hannah is also a three-time Boston Marathon finisher, having successfully completed the 2016, 2017, and 2018 Boston Marathons on behalf of the Political Asylum/Immigration Representation Project.